operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 #### Story 7 (optional)

+- I am as an Operator developer, would like to be able to create tests using the same Assert syntax adopted by [Kuttl](https://github.com/kudobuilder/kuttl) and check its results aggregated within scorecard results.

+**Implementation Notes**
-Scorecard would support the creation of a Kuttl test image.
-This custom test would execute kuttl to perform testing enabling scorecard users a means to write tests using kuttl but have the result integrated into scorecard results.
+The Scorecard would support the creation of a Kuttl test image and the execute tests via Kuttl, however, it would be transparent for users since its results will be integrated into scorecard results.

 ## Design Details